noerjeffries/START-HERE/ROADMAPS.md

 #### Background
 Historical approaches to crowdsourced fact-checking, like factlink.com or grasswire.com, didn’t reach a critical mass of contributors, because there was no personal value for users to contribute.

-This is why, in a first step, we build Webmarks; an open-source SaaS tool for science communicator like scientists, science writer and the skeptical communities to find quality scientific web content faster.
+This is why, in a first step, we build Webmarks; an open-source SaaS tool for science communicator like scientists, science writer and the skeptical communities to find quality scientific web content faster and to get various meta information to the currently visited articles via a sidebar.

 The strategic purpose of Webmarks is to build a large community of scientifically literate individuals and be an integral part of their day-to-day online web research.

-By analysing our user’s workflows, users already contribute at this stage with important metadata about the quality of different websites and their content.  ([What data will we gather from users?](http://www.worldbrain.io/open_and_social/))
+By analysing our user’s workflows, users already contribute at this stage with important metadata about the quality of different websites and their content.  ([What data will we gather from users?](http://www.worldbrain.io/open_and_social))

 #### The user’s problem:
 For people doing web research, it is a very time consuming process to find quality scientific content related to the immediate (news)article or their overall web research goal.